-Ans – The author thinks that Antarctica is the right place to study human race past present and future because there is no human population that’s why it is completely pure.
+Ans – The author thinks that Antarctica is the right place to study the human race past the present and future because there is no human population that’s why it is completely pure.
 World geological history is trapped here.
-There are no tree and human markers.
+There are no trees and human markers.

 Q 8.
 Describe the Antarctica atmosphere as experienced by the author.

 Ans – Antarctica is the coldest, driest and windiest in the world.
-About 90 percent of earth total ice is here.
+About 90 percent of the earth’s total ice is here.
 A little change in the environment here can have a big effect.
 Here the ecosystem is very simple.
 In Antarctica no human markers, no trees, no buildings, etc.

 Q 9.
 “The world geological history is trapped in Antarctica”.
 How the study of this region useful to us?